Organic quinoa, white and tricolore – the Inca food that brightens up your plate

 Tasty and sustainable

 What will be on our plate in 2050?
 Not many people ask themselves this.
 However, we do.
 By then the world’s population will be more the 9 billion, and will require around 50% more food than today.
-It is for this reason that the Province of Flemish Brabant has started working with Rikolto, KU Leuven, UC Leuven-Limburg and the Colruyt Group on an ambitious project: “Wanted: Food for the Future”.
-Together, we are going in search of ways to feed the world’s growing population in a sustainable manner.
+It is for this reason that the Province of Flemish Brabant worked with Rikolto, KU Leuven, UC Leuven-Limburg and the Colruyt Group on an ambitious project: “Wanted: Food for the Future”.
+Together, we investigated ways to feed the world’s growing population in a sustainable manner.
 Quinoa can play a role here.
 It belongs to one of our sustainable production chains in the Global South.
 What are the most important features?
-The products are tasty and nutritious, have a small environmental footprint and also offer new opportunities to the farmers who grow them.
+The products are tasty and nutritious, have a small environmental footprint and also offer new opportunities to the farmers who grow them, in the Ayacucho region.

 A colourful and tasty accompaniment

-The harvest from this unique project is already in the shops.
-You can find the first boxes of Boni Selection Bio quinoa tricolore (500 g) at Colruyt, OKay, Bio-Planet and Spar.
-This tasty accompaniment brightens up your plate.
+The harvest from this unique project is available in the shops.
+You can find oni Selection Bio quinoa tricolore (500 g) and quinoa white (500 g) at Colruyt, OKay, Bio-Planet and Spar.
+The quinoa tricolore is a tasty accompaniment brightens up your plate.
 It contains a mixture of white, red and black quinoa and is very tasty indeed.
-You can use it as you would rice, for instance in wok dishes or salads, as a side dish, or even in desserts.
+You can use the quinoa tricolore and the quinoa white as you would rice, for instance in wok dishes or salads, as a side dish, or even in desserts.
 It gives these dishes a slightly nutty flavour and only offers benefits:

 - Quinoa is gluten-free, which makes it suitable for people with food allergies.